phanish-suryanarayana/LinearSolvers/README.md

 # LinearSolvers

-Collection of solvers for linear systems of equations.
+Collection of solvers for linear systems of equations for both serial and parallel computations.

 Currently, you can find the Alternating Anderson Richardson (AAR) method \[1,2\] implemented in Matlab, PETSc, and standalone C w/ MPI code.
 Additional details can be found in the README file with each subfolder.
+Users of the code are expected to cite one of the references below.

 **References**